atata-framework/atata.io/_includes/components/select.md

 Represents the select control.
+By default is being searched by the label.
 It is possible to select an option by text or value.
 By default selects by text.
+By default is being searched by the label.

 ```html
 <select id="brand">